Presented by Parker Collins Training Institute

 - Develop an understanding of trauma spectrum disorders, etiology, prevalence rates, symptoms, risk factors, and current research, focused on developing skills of differential diagnosis of disorders with underlying complex trauma etiology.

 - Gain basic knowledge of appropriate use and ethical considerations of administering psychological assessments to individuals with trauma histories.

-- Obtain in-depth, hands on training and practice in the administration and interpretation with the Trauma Symptom Inventory, 2nd Edition (TSI-2) and Multidimensional Inventory of Dissociation (MID).
+- Obtain in-depth, hands on training and practice in the administration and interpretation with the Trauma Symptom Inventory, 2nd Edition (TSI-2).

 Second Day Objectives Summary: